 Broome’s Chinatown is the vibrant cultural, retail, and dining heart of the town, buzzing with activity along the Carnarvon Street café strip.

-Whether you’re in the mood for a refreshing mango smoothie or coffee at Dragonfly Café, a creative Southeast Asian-inspired meal at The Aarli (touted as one of the best brunches in Broome), or fresh Vietnamese rice paper rolls at Mr. Saigon, Chinatown has a wide variety of excellent dining options.
+Whether you’re in the mood for a refreshing mango smoothie or coffee at Dragonfly Café, a delicious brunch at Chi Mayi Kitchen, or fresh Vietnamese rice paper rolls at Mr. Saigon, Chinatown has a wide variety of excellent dining options.

 Take a stroll through Johnny Chi Lane and Little Johnny Chi Lane, two tucked away arcades marked by their distinctive red-painted wood entrances, where you’ll find boutique stores and unique souvenir shops.
 Cross over to Dampier Terrace, Broome’s pearling hub, where elegant pearl showrooms showcase their shimmering wares.
 For a deeper dive into the pearling industry, join a pearl harvesting tour with Willie Creek Pearl Luggers or visit the Cygnet Bay Showroom to learn about the craft.